cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ![File stitching](fig/bioformats-file-stitching.png){#fig:bfs width="85%"}

-4. The imported image shows three sliders: channel (2), z-position(5), time-stamps(51).
+6. The imported image shows three sliders: channel (2), z-position(5), time-stamps(51).
 Browse through the image, adjust Brightness if necessary.
-Upload the created flybrain image stack to OMERO.
-Open the original image`[File > Open Samples > Mitosis (26 MB, 5D stack)]` and compare with our version.
-One thing to notice is that we lost information about the z-spacing, distance between time-stamps or channel colors.
+Note that we lost information about the z-spacing, time between frames or channel colors (LUT settings).
+You can open the original image via `[File > Open Samples > Mitosis (26 MB, 5D stack)]` and find the missing information e.g. in the properties dialog ``Ctrl+Shift+P``.
+Use the properties dialog on the imported image to add the missing information.
+Save the the created flybrain image as Tiff and upload it to OMERO via the OMERO-Plugin.

 **Tags:** exercise 5d-data